joshua-alexander/2048/README.md

 # 2048
 The program uses the Expectiminimax algorithm (with Alpha-Beta pruning) to solve the game 2048.
-Algorithm and heuristic functions can all be found in PlayerAI.py
+All original work (algorithm and heuristic functions) can be found in PlayerAI.py